-A family of wine growers
+A family of winegrowers

-In 1985, Vicenta de las Heras takes Julián Sardina, his son-in-law, to a family vineyard, where he says: “Look at this vineyard, it was from my aunts, my mother’s sisters, and I inherited it.
-What do you think?
-“It was an old vineyard, many strains were missing… Julian, who did not know much about the vineyards at the time, began to think and felt that the vineyard was positively hooked.
-So much so that today, after 30 years, the vineyard is still his passion and enthusiasm.
+In 1985, Vicenta de las Heras took Julián Sardina, his son-in-law, to a family vineyard, where he said: “Look at this vineyard, it was from my aunts, my mother’s sisters, and I have inherited it.
+How about?”
+It was an old vineyard, many strains were missing….
+Julián, who didn’t know much about vineyards at the time, started to think and felt that the vineyard was positively hooking him.
+So much so that today, after 30 years, the vineyard remains his passion and illusion.

-The history of a legacy
+The story of a legacy

 Tudanca Wines was born in La Horra, which is where Vicenta de las Heras had its 2-hectare vineyard planted, which it had inherited from its predecessors.
 Julián Sardina was converting that legacy by starting and optimizing the plantation over the years.
-Around that first vineyard, more land has been acquired over time, always high quality lands.
-Julián was advised by his uncles and people from the town of La Horra, who with long wine experience had a wide knowledge of the area and the best vineyards.
+Around that first vineyard, more land has been acquired over time, always high quality land.
+Julián was advised by his uncles and people from the town of La Horra, who with long wine experience had extensive knowledge of the area and the best vineyards.

-A dream fulfilled
+A dream come true

 Past, present and future